dpsmith/xen-hyperlaunch/docs/designs/launch/hyperlaunch.rst

 *hardware domain*, and two functions, *console domain* and *xenstore domain*, that can be assigned to a domain.
 Traditionally all of these permissions and functions are all assigned to Dom0 at start and can then be delegated to other domains created by the toolstack in Dom0.
-With hyperlaunch it becomes possible to assign these permissions and functions to any domain for which there is a definition provided at startup.
+With Hyperlaunch it becomes possible to assign these permissions and functions to any domain for which there is a definition provided at startup.